 Fur Farming

-Mink are semi-aquatic animals that have a natural territory of up to 2,500 acres, while the home ranges of foxes can span dozens of square kilometres.
-On fur farms however, both species spend their entire lives trapped in small wire cages stacked together in long sheds where they eat, sleep, urinate and defecate.
-Their movement is so severely restricted that they are unable to run, hunt, hide, or socialize.
+Many animals kept on Canadian fur farms are wild animal species in Canada, with home ranges that can span thousands of acres to hundreds of square kilometers.
+On fur farms however, animals spend their entire lives trapped captivity, their confinement so severely restricted that they are unable to run, hunt, hide, or socialize.
 Fur farmed animals are prevented from engaging in virtually all the natural behaviours that they would exhibit freely in the wild.
 Severe physical and psychological conditions are well-documented among animals living in fur farms.

 In addition to the cruel conditions that fur-farmed animals endure, the negative implications of fur farming extend beyond the animals that are subjected to extreme confinement in fur farms.
 Although industrial fur farms tend to operate hidden from the public eye, their impact is felt by communities located in close proximity to these operations.